-The Department of Agriculture and Water Resources provides secretariat support services for Forestry Ministers Meetings.
+The Department of Agriculture provides secretariat support services for Forestry Ministers Meetings.

 The meetings were established in 2016 by Senator the Hon.
-Anne Ruston, Assistant Minister for Agriculture and Water Resources, to share information and ideas, progress policies, and implement a recommendation made to the Australian Government by the Forest Industry Advisory Council.
+Anne Ruston, Assistant Minister for Agriculture, to share information and ideas, progress policies, and implement a recommendation made to the Australian Government by the Forest Industry Advisory Council.